 The runway is shorter than it looks.
 A genuine enterprise migration of Clarity, the EDW, and the reporting that sits on top of them is a 12-to-18-month program, not a weekend cutover.
+Start the planning conversation late and you compress every downstream phase.

 The trap: lift and shift